How Airbase is able to provide the highest cash back in the market.

 Even more importantly, in a business context, trying to optimize cash back and rewards this way is probably not the best investment of your time.
 It is almost always best to pick the card that provides the highest blended cash back across all spend and focus on building the business, which is where the real value is created.

 What kind of cash back does Airbase provide?

-We provide 2.25% and not the full 2.5% since there is some cost involved in handling the fraud and losses that are unavoidable when you manage a card program.
-The bottom line is that Airbase passes the vast majority of interchange revenue on to our customers, which to the best of our knowledge makes our corporate card the one that offers the highest cash back in the world.
+Airbase offers up to 2.0% cash back.
+We do not provide the full 2.5% since there is cost involved in managing the card program and in handling the fraud and losses that are unavoidable.
+The bottom line is that Airbase passes the vast majority of interchange revenue on to our customers.

 How is Airbase able to provide such high levels of cash back and make money?